francois-gm/go-kabk/go4-2021-2022-thesis-assignment/2-unpacking-the-webpage/README.md

 ![... complicated](mobile-first-2.jpg)

 Above examples are: a device with a square screen ratio, device with stylus, slow/small/low-res device (the 3310), smart watch, device with a trackball (!), foldable screen device (!!), tablet that is bigger than a desktop (!!!)... 🥴

+This is why CSS media queries are for: https://css-tricks.com/a-complete-guide-to-css-media-queries/

 #### Basics for 'mobile' device